sadikinbancin/Real-Time-IoT-Environmental-Monitoring-with-ESP32-and/README.md

 2. Power on the ESP32 connected to the sensors.
 3. Open a web browser and navigate to the server's IP address as mentioned earlier.
 4. Observe the real-time updates for temperature, humidity, and air quality on the web interface.

+diagram circuit
+circuit_diagram.jpg

+Double-check that all connections between the environmental sensors (DHT22 and MQ135) and the ESP32 microcontroller are secure.
+Pay close attention to the power source (VIN pin) to prevent any malfunctions.